MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 The underlying URL template looks like `{+baseurl}/taskLists/{task_list_id}/toDos/{todo_id}/assignedTo{?select,expand}`, where both the `{task_list_id}` and `{todo_id}` path segments are single unnamed path parameters.

-It is important to note that even if an endpoint to index in the collection `{+baseurl}/taskLists/{task_list_id}` does not exist, it will not impact the generation of the fluent style API for the sub-endpoint.
-If that indexing endpoint does exist, the only impact will be to the parent request builder which will now expose a `Get` method.
+It's important to note that even if an endpoint to index in the collection `{+baseurl}/taskLists/{task_list_id}` doesn't exist, it doesn't affect the generation of the fluent style API for the endpoint.
+If that indexing endpoint does exist, the only effect is to the parent request builder that exposes a `Get` method.

 > [!NOTE]
 > For languages that do not support indexers, a method with a suffix and a single parameters is used instead.